bgula5/bgula5/README.md

 ![alt text](https://pbs.twimg.com/media/Dy8TETfXgAAVk9q.jpg)
 # 💫 About Me:
 Hello!
-My name is Blake and I am a Software Dev for the City Of Roswell creating Web applications and databasing. <br>I finish my BS in Computer Science in December. <br>I'm currently learning about AI development.<br>
+My name is Blake and I am a Software Dev for the City Of Roswell creating Web applications and databasing.

 # 💻 Tech Stack: